Rain Pains: What is It?

 image

-To prevent rain pains disease, follow these advice:
+To prevent rain pains, follow these tips:

 • If possible, take more walks outdoors.